PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed "Open Steam Profile" button not working on scoreboard

+- Fixed a movement speed exploit when landing on the ground while crouched after a slide

+- Fixed weapon quick switching not functioning when playing the Gun Game gamemode

 - Fixed Lua errors when firing the AN-94

 - Fixed very rare occurance of sub-menus opening twice if clicked too many times during loading